Blepharomastix irroratalis

-Blepharomastix irroratalis is a moth in the family Crambidae.
+Blepharomastix irroratalis is a species of moth in the family Crambidae.
 It was described by George Hampson in 1907.
 It is found in Guatemala.

+Description

 The forewings are whitish, tinged and irrorated (speckled) with yellow brown, the costal area and terminal area suffused with brown.
 There are traces of a dark antemedial line and there is a slight dark discoidal lunule, as well as a faint, dark, postmedial, minutely waved line.
 There is a terminal series of slight dark points.
 The hindwings are tinged with ochreous and there is a faint dark discoidal lunule, as well as traces of a postmedial line and some slight dark points on the termen towards the apex.